erikrose/peep/README.rst

     after download, regardless of whether the package's archive matched a hash.
     Specifically, stop relying on pip for downloading packages, as it likes to run setup.py to extract metadata.
 Implement our own downloading using what's available everywhere: urllib2.
-As a result, HTTP proxies and basic auth are unsupported at the moment.
+As a result, HTTP proxies, basic auth, and ``--download-cache`` are unsupported at the moment.
   * Refactor significantly for comprehensibility.
   * Drastically improve test coverage.
   * Note that HTTPS certs are no longer checked.
 This shouldn't matter, given